anonshail/Space_Buster/README.md

  -r -> recursive, works upon all the files in subdirectories of given directory and so on

- -f -> procecsses only the files and not the directories
+ -f -> processes only the files and not the directories

  -d -> processes only the directories and not the files